SharePoint/sp-dev-docs/docs/transform/modernize-partner-guidance-execution.md

 ---
-title: Modernization Partner Guidance - Execution step
+title: SharePoint modernization guidance - Execution step
-description: Modernization offerings that partners can use with their customers - Execution step ms.date: 12/06/2019 ms.prod: sharepoint
+description: Modernization offerings that IT Teams and partners can use with their customers - Execution step ms.date: 12/06/2019 ms.prod: sharepoint
 localization_priority: Priority